Chapter 4 Unbroken Stare

 People who never came home.

-Everyone was pretending peace existed while old hatred still breathed underneath the surface.
+Everyone was pretending peace already existed while old hatred still burned beneath the surface.

 Behind the smiles.